PreK - 8th Grade

 - Wants and Needs - Students learn about the basic human needs of food, clothing, and shelter and how these needs are met.

-- Earth Science - Students learn about using maps to locate the United States as well as individual states.
+- Compare and Contrast Locations - Students learn about using maps to locate the United States as well as individual states.
 Map symbols, use of globes, and cardinal directions are taught.

-- Contributions to Science - Students learn about historic places, the symbols, icons, buildings, and holidays that represent American beliefs and principles.
+- Our National Identity - Students learn about historic places, the symbols, icons, buildings, and holidays that represent American beliefs and principles.

-- The Surface of the Earth - Students learn about the different types of jobs in the home, school, and community.
+- Work in Society - Students learn about the different types of jobs in the home, school, and community.

 For a more detailed description of the second grade social studies lessons, please visit our second grade social studies scope and sequence page.